deepnetstore/dn_key_pro/tools/README.md

 ### dn_key_pro_recovery.py

-A comprehensive recovery and testing tool for the DN-KEY Pro ESP32-S3 device.
+A user-friendly recovery and flashing tool for the DN-KEY Pro ESP32-S3 device.

+**What it does:**
+1. Erases the device flash memory
+2. Flashes TinyUF2 bootloader
+3. Flashes CircuitPython firmware
+4. Copies a sample code.py file to the device

 **Features:**
-- Hardware recovery sequences
-- Software recovery via esptool
+- Simple 4-step recovery process
-- UF2 flashing with error handling
+- Clear configuration variables at the top
+- Robust device detection
-- Device detection and monitoring
+- Color-coded output and logging
 - Cross-platform support (macOS, Linux, Windows*)

 **Usage:**